 Avoiding Dry Drunk Syndrome

-- Be aware of and on the lookout for the symptoms.
-The sooner one spots them, the earlier one can stem the downward spiral that can eventually trigger a relapse.
+- Be aware of and look out for the symptoms.
+The sooner one spots them, and the earlier one can stem the downward spiral that can eventually trigger a relapse.

-- If one has not undergone behavioral therapy or counseling that targets people who abused alcohol, consider enrolling in a program.
+- If one has not undergone behavioral therapy or counseling that targets people who abused alcohol, consider enrolling in such program.

-- Join a 12-step or a non-12-step program to learn tips and tricks from people who have overcome the obstacles that an ex-alcoholic may be facing now.
+- Join 12-step or non-12-step programs to learn tips and tricks from people who overcame the obstacles an ex-alcoholic may face now.
 Participation in these programs also ensures that it is necessary to have role models to look up and examples to follow.

 - Adjust the expectations of what “recovery” is.
 Remember that recovery is a commitment to a life that one has to work at continuously.
 If there is a feeling of being stuck, it’s a signal that something is not going right.
 One has to correct the course.

 When a person experiences dry drunk behavior patterns, the way to get back on track is to do what is supposed to be done.
-Only by asking for help and sticking close to others in recovery person can get fully back on the road to recovery.
+Only by asking for help and sticking close to others in recovery can a former addict get fully back on the road to recovery.